camimq/githubCopilot/notes.md

 So all of this is happening like a constant stream of data, and it's occurring in less than a blink of an eye.
 A prompt gets initiated, it goes through the model and suggestions are generated.
 Then suggestions come back and are sent to the user's code editor and are then deleted.

 ![Dataflow do para outbond data](img\outboundDataFlow.png)

+---
+---
+---

+# Helping GithHub Copilot help you

+**Context**

+Additional information to help GitHub Copilot generate custom suggestions.

+**Intent**

+The specific goal you have in mind when creating the prompt.

+**Clarity**

+How easy something is to understand.

+**Specificity**

+The level of detail about the task you wish to complete.

+# Comment driven development | Best practices using GitHubCopilot

+**Describe the goal**

+Start a file with a few lines of comments highlighting what you´re building.

+**Be flexible**

+If you don´t see what you want, rephrase the question.

+**Provide Examples**
+If you´re processing data, show the start and end points you expect.

+# Good code begets good code

+**Name things properly**

+Poorly named variables and functions don´t provide context.

+**Follow best practices**

+Suggestions will follow the example you set in your code.

+**Open relevant files**

+When building with custom frameworks, open representative examples.